-We measure progress toward achieving our objective against regularly established benchmarks, including measuring company-wide TRIR across our businesses.
-Our TRIR (including contractors) was 0.64 per 200,000 man-hours worked in 2016, exceeding (missing) our target of 0.56.
-We worked 153.1 million hours in 2016 compared to 200.5 million hours in the prior year, and we recorded a total of 492 reportable injuries in 2016 compared to 564 in 2015.
+We measure our safety performance through established benchmarks, including our company-wide TRIR.
+In 2017, our TRIR (including contractors) was 0.76 per 200,000 man-hours worked, missing our 0.63 target.
+We worked 117.5 million hours in 2017 compared to 153.1 million hours in the prior year, and we recorded a total of 443 reportable injuries in 2017 compared to 492 in 2016.

 Emergency preparedness and response is a fundamental component of all Freeport-McMoRan activities.
 Through our Crisis Management Program and Sustainable Development Risk Register program, operations maintain plans, which incorporate procedures for preventing and responding to incidents that could cause severe or catastrophic harm to human health and the environment.
 We coordinate with local governments to prepare a range of emergency response scenarios and conduct mock drills to plan for the protection of our workers, the community and the environment.